tjmaynes/tjmaynes.com/content/about.md

 ## [VMware Tanzu Labs](https://tanzu.vmware.com/labs)

 September 15th, 2019 was my first day as a Consultant at Pivotal Labs.
 Since then, we've since been rebranded as VMware Tanzu Labs and I've worked on 12+ software enablement and delivery engagements.
-I've pushed Swift/SwiftUI, Spring/Kotlin, Typescript/React, Spring/Java and Bash to production environments.
+I've pushed Swift/SwiftUI, Spring, .NET Core, Typescript/React, Kubernetes YAMLs and Bash to production environments.

 VMware Tanzu Labs is a fantastic place to work and if your interested in working here, I highly recommend checking out the [careers site](https://careers.vmware.com/main/jobs?keywords=labs&location=New%20York).